Continuing Education Eligibility (Included):

 A proposed solution for this is Motivational Interviewing which is an empirically proven intervention that has shown substantial success in the literature in changing addictive behaviors in substance users, medication adherence in patients, and training teachers and caregivers on behavior modification techniques for children with developmental disabilities.
 MI uses change talk strategies to increase cooperation and therefore decrease resistance.

-This workshop will discuss private events as Skinner defined them and as they relate to MI strategies.
-An ABA conceptualization of motivation will be offered and an illustration using the “ABC” model, of how resistance is created and maintained due to clinician’s communication patterns.
-We will also present the proven strategies of MI to decrease resistance and foster a collaborative working alliance between parents and clinicians.
-The Transtheoretical model (stages of readiness) will be discussed as it relates to the momentary effects of motivating operations.
-We will use videos and audio of an MI session, clinical examples and live exercises to convey these main points.
+This workshop discussed private events as Skinner defined them and as they relate to MI strategies.
+An ABA conceptualization of motivation was offered and an illustration using the “ABC” model, of how resistance is created and maintained due to the clinician’s communication patterns.
+We also presented the proven strategies of MI to decrease resistance and foster a collaborative working alliance between parents and clinicians.
+The Transtheoretical model (stages of readiness) was discussed as it relates to the momentary effects of motivating operations.
+We used videos and audio of an MI session, clinical examples, and live exercises to convey these main points.
 Active participation in this training is a MUST!
-As part of your participation you will automatically enter into a raffle where you may win a free Manual on how to use MI in ABA sessions.
+As part of your participation, you will automatically enter into a raffle where you may win a free Manual on how to use MI in ABA sessions.

 Date: Wednesday, September 30, 2020

 - Assess parent’s motivation based on the trans-theoretical model and use different proven measures